Is it sinful to enjoy a heist movie because the cast is so attractive? I didn’t think very much about that question when watching Ocean’s 8.

 There’s a lot of gender role reversal happening on the big screen nowadays.

 On Ocean’s 8, it surfs a lot on this novelty, with director Gary Ross also executing this extension of the Ocean series with the pomp and splendour of a high society fashion show.
-Complementing his approach is the irresistible screen charisma of the leading ladies, and hereby, let me just say these are actresses at the peak of their prowess, where a mere glance or a sly smile communicates far more than any dialogue can hope for.
+Complementing his approach is the irresistible screen charisma of the leading ladies, and hereby, let me just say these are actresses at the peak of their prowess.
+A mere glance or a sly smile from any of them communicates far more than any dialogue can hope for.

 By the way, for those who are picky, this story is rife with conveniences and plot holes.
 I could pick one out every fifteen minutes if I wanted to.
 But to do so would be inane.
 Ocean’s 8 is really all about jewels and divas.